ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 ## Diving Deeper with a Simple Linear Regression Model

-One of the limits of using a T-Test only, is that it only tells us that there is a relationship between two variables.
+One of the limits of using a t-test is that it only tells us that there is a relationship between two variables.
 If we wanted to learn how statistically related two variables are we could use a **Simple Linear Regression Model**.
 This model compares the linear relationship between two continous variables.
 So in this model, we would use the quantitative variable _"Stream_time_hr"_ as our independent variable, instead of _"Streams_a_lot"_ since _"Streams_a_lot"_ is a categorical variable.
 Our dependent variable would still be _"Followers_gained"_.
 And our null hypothesis will be slightly different as although it still tests that the two variables are unrelated, it also mathmatically tests that the slope between these two variables are equal to zero.

 - Ho:  β1=0
 - Ha:  β1≠0